Jimmyrai321/Mars-Rover/README.md

 A Mars rover has been dropped on to Mars on a square/rectanglar plateau which is split into a grid with a (x,y) coordinate system.
 A terminal program helps to navigate the rover on this plateau which can be any size between 1-9 by 1-9.
 Commands and instructions are printed to the console.
 The rover position is represented by an (x,y) coordinate and a directional heading (N, E, S, W).
 For example a position of (0, 0, N) suggest the rover is in the top left corner of the plateau facing North.

 ## Movement
 Pressing `1` on the menu allows you to move the rover.
-The rover accepts a string of instructions with 3 characters:
+The rover accepts a string of instructions comprising 3 characters:
 - M - move rover 1 grid point in the direction it's facing
 - L - rotate rover 90° anti-clockwise
 - R - rotate rover 90° clockwise